bcgov/indy-sdk/doc/wallet/enterprise-wallet-design.md

                             (response body is a JSON object)
 ```

-Note that the following are note supported as REST calls:
+Note that the following are not supported as REST calls:

 ```
 create():  handled by the client, to create a wallet configuration corresponding to a remote wallet open():    handled by the client, to register a connection to a remote wallet using a specific virtual wallet name close():   handled by the client, to close an existing connection (virtual wallet) delete():  handled by the client, to delete a wallet configuration
 ```

 The following illustrates interaction for the Create Claim and Create Proof scenarios: